QUOTES-Turmoil in Russia: Reactions from foreign governments | Law-Order

 U.S. SECRETARY OF STATE ANTONY BLINKEN "The United States will stay in close coordination with Allies and partners as the situation continues to develop," Blinken wrote on Twitter.

 Blinken said he spoke with G7 foreign ministers and the EU high representative for foreign affairs.
+WHITE HOUSE STATEMENT

+"President (Joe) Biden spoke today with President Emmanuel Macron of France, Chancellor Olaf Scholz of Germany, and Prime Minister Rishi Sunak of the United Kingdom.
+The leaders discussed the situation in Russia.
+They also affirmed their unwavering support for Ukraine."
 GERMAN FOREIGN MINISTRY

 "Foreign Minister Baerbock has just discussed the situation with the foreign ministers of the G7," said a ministry spokesperson, adding that the German government's crisis team was also meeting.
 OFFICE OF TURKISH PRESIDENT TAYYIP ERDOGAN